salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ![screenshot](docs/mcImgs/automationStudio_new.png)

-In the newly loaded window switch to Workflow tab and select Activities from the toolbox on the right and drop them into the working area.
+Switch to `Workflow` tab and select `Activities` from the toolbox on the right and drop them into the working area.

 ![screenshot](docs/mcImgs/automationStudio_workflow.png)

-For each step slick in Choose and pick activity created earlier.
+For each step click `Choose` and pick activity created earlier.
-* Step1 - `Demo_Customers_Convert`,
+* Step 1 - `Demo_Customers_Convert`,
-* Step2 - `Demo_Customers_Export`,
+* Step 2 - `Demo_Customers_Export`,
-* Step3 - `Demo_Customers_FileTransfer`,
+* Step 3 - `Demo_Customers_FileTransfer`,
-* Step4 - `Demo_Customers_Zip`.
+* Step 4 - `Demo_Customers_Zip`.

-Save it and click Run Once to verify Automation is working and file will be moved to ftp location.
+Save and click `Run Once` to verify that Automation is working.
+File will be moved to an ftp location.

 ### Heroku App setup

-Once file is posted to FTP we can load it and then copy it to PG db.
-Heroku app that is build for this was written on TypeScript which then compiled to node.js.
-It is a good practice to write projects in TypeScript,  small slowness in the beginning in development will pay you off when your project will start growing.
+Once the file is posted to FTP it can be loaded and copied to PostgreSQL.

-Usually you will run Export/Import as [one off dynos](https://devcenter.heroku.com/articles/one-off-dynos) via [scheduled jobs](https://devcenter.heroku.com/articles/scheduler).
+Typically Export/Import jobs are run as [one off dynos](https://devcenter.heroku.com/articles/one-off-dynos) via [scheduled jobs](https://devcenter.heroku.com/articles/scheduler).

 * Ensure pg connection string is set in `/src/script/load_data.ts`
-* Ensure sftp credentials are set in /src/lib/fileManager.ts
+* Ensure sftp credentials are set in `/src/lib/fileManager.ts`
-* variables in `src/script/load_data.ts`
+* Variables in `src/script/load_data.ts`:
-  * `pgConnectionString` is variable to store PG connection string
+  * `pgConnectionString` - to store PG connection string
-  * `sourceFileName` is variable to store file name in ftp folder
+  * `sourceFileName` - to store file name in sftp folder
-  * `sourceFilePath` is variable to store file path on ftp
+  * `sourceFilePath` - to store file path on sftp
 * changes to `src/script/load_data.sh`
   * `_TableName` - schema.table_name value where to load data
-  * `_TableFields` - comma separated list of fields which also should match columns in csv file.
+  * `_TableFields` - comma separated list of fields which should match columns in the csv file.

 * run `grunt default-watch` to compile TypeScript

 ### Running Job

-* now your app is complied, execute `node /build/script/load_data.js` to run it
+* Once the app is compiled, execute `node /build/script/load_data.js` to run it.

 ## Heroku to Marketing Cloud

-Heroku to Marketing Cloud push is done in two steps:
+Heroku push to Marketing Cloud is done in two steps:
  * exporting PG table to zip file and uploading it to Marketing Cloud
  * starting Automation Studio trigger and loading data to DataExtention

 ### Heroku App setup

 * Ensure pg connection string is set in `/src/script/export_data.ts`
-* Ensure sftp credentials are set in /src/lib/fileManager.ts
+* Ensure sftp credentials are set in `/src/lib/fileManager.ts`
-* variables in `src/script/export_data.ts`
+* variables in `src/script/export_data.ts`:
-  * `pgConnectionString` is variable to store PG connection string
+  * `pgConnectionString` - to store PG connection string
-  * `sourceFileName` is variable to store file name that will be uploaded to ftp folder
+  * `sourceFileName` - to store file name that will be uploaded to ftp folder
-  * `destinationFileZipPath` is variable to store file path on ftp
+  * `destinationFileZipPath` - to store file path on ftp

 * changes to `src/script/export_data.sh`
-  * `_SQL` - sql query that generates data to export
+  * `_SQL` - sql query that generates data for export

 * run `grunt default-watch` to compile TypeScript